 Late payments come from credit cards and loans, like your mortgage, car loan, student loan, or personal loan.
 Even if you don’t borrow money, other companies can also report late payments, such as cell phone carriers and utility companies.

-It’s crucial to make your payments on time for your bills each month.
+Make sure you pay your bills on time each month.
 A late payment can be reported at the 30-day mark on your credit report, and is re-listed in 30-day increments after that.

 Your credit scores will continually drop as the balance remains unpaid.
 However, many lenders and credit card companies also report on-time payments, which can go a long way towards building a strong credit score.